eProsima/vulcanexus/docs/rst/tutorials/core/deployment/user_topics_multicast/user_topics_multicast.rst

 Run the example
 ---------------

-This tutorial leverages the Vulcanexus `humble-desktop` Docker image to demonstrate the use of the aforementioned XML configuration file to achieve multicast communication across different hosts.
+This tutorial leverages the Vulcanexus `iron-desktop` Docker image to demonstrate the use of the aforementioned XML configuration file to achieve multicast communication across different hosts.

-First, run two Vulcanexus `humble-desktop` with:
+First, run two Vulcanexus `iron-desktop` with:

 .. tabs::